Understanding Uncertainty Sampling via Equivalent Loss: Abstract

 \section{Abstract}

 Uncertainty sampling is a prevalent active learning algorithm that queries sequentially the annotations of data samples which the current prediction model is uncertain about.
-However, the usage of uncertainty sampling has been largely heuristic: (i) There is no consensus on the proper definition of ``uncertainty'' for a specific task (classification or regression) under a specific loss (binary loss, cross-entropy loss, squared loss, etc.); (ii) There is no theoretical guarantee that prescribes a standard protocol to implement the algorithm, for example, how to handle the sequentially arrived annotated data under the framework of empirical risk minimization or optimization algorithms such as stochastic gradient descent.
-In this work, we systematically examine uncertainty sampling algorithms under both stream-based and pool-based active learning.
-We propose a notion of equivalent loss which depends on the used uncertainty measure and the original loss function through a partial differential equation and establish that an uncertainty sampling algorithm essentially optimizes against such an equivalent loss.
-The perspective verifies the properness of existing uncertainty measures (including entropy uncertainty, least confidence uncertainty, margin-based uncertainty, etc.) from two aspects: surrogate property and loss convexity.
-It can also be used to develop new uncertainty measures.
-Furthermore, we propose a new notion for designing uncertainty measures called \textit{loss as uncertainty}.
-The idea is to use the conditional expected loss given the features as the uncertainty measure.
-Such an uncertainty measure has nice analytical properties and, more importantly, a generality to cover both classification and regression problems (in contrast to the existing case-by-case design of uncertainty measures).
-These developments enable us to provide the first generalization bound for uncertainty sampling algorithms under both stream-based and pool-based settings, in the full generality of the underlying model and problem.
-Lastly, we establish some connection between certain variants of the uncertainty sampling algorithms with risk-sensitive objectives and distributional robustness, which can partly explain the advantage of uncertainty sampling algorithms when the sample size is small.
+However, the usage of uncertainty sampling has been largely heuristic: There is no consensus on the proper definition of ``uncertainty'' for a specific task under a specific loss, nor a theoretical guarantee that prescribes a standard protocol to implement the algorithm.
+In this work, we systematically examine uncertainty sampling algorithms in the binary classification problem via a notion of equivalent loss which depends on the used uncertainty measure and the original loss function, and establish that an uncertainty sampling algorithm is optimizing against such an equivalent loss.
+The perspective verifies the properness of existing uncertainty measures from two aspects: surrogate property and loss convexity.
+When the convexity is preserved, we give a sample complexity result for the equivalent loss, and later translate it into a binary loss guarantee via the surrogate link function.
+We prove the asymptotic superiority of the uncertainty sampling against the passive learning via this approach under mild conditions.
+We also discuss some potential extensions, including pool-based setting and potential generalization to the multi-class classification as well as the regression problems.